 The author of some 2,000 articles and reports on the selection, justification, implementation and payback of digital technologies for engineering, manufacturing and construction, Jenkins has consulted to engineering organizations within discrete manufacturing enterprises, process/power/offshore EPCs and owner/operators, and building and civil infrastructure contractors and owners on evaluating, selecting and justifying technology investments, and on managing technology provider transitions, mergers and acquisitions.
 For CAD/CAM/CAE, AECO and GIS technology providers, he has investigated and advised on emerging market opportunities and their demand drivers and competitive dynamics, and helped craft competitive positioning.
 For institutional investors, he has provided insight into industry competitive dynamics, revenue and growth potential, and emerging market opportunities for technology providers.

-His research has been published or cited in The Wall Street Journal, The Financial Times, The New York Times, The Los Angeles Times, Investor’s Business Daily, Business Week, MIT Technology Review, Automotive Engineering International, Ward’s Auto World, SAE Off-Highway Engineering, Design News, Design World, Digital Engineering, The Engineer, Mechanical Engineering, Machine Design, Manufacturing Computer Solutions, Offshore Engineer, Public Works, The American Surveyor, POB, Professional Surveyor, AIA Practice Management, AECWeekly, The Zweig Letter, Computerworld, Managing Automation, Reuters and elsewhere.
+His research has been published or cited in The Wall Street Journal, The Financial Times, The New York Times, The Los Angeles Times, Investor’s Business Daily, Business Week, MIT Technology Review, Automotive Engineering International, Ward’s Auto World, SAE Off-Highway Engineering, Design News, Design World, Digital Engineering, The Engineer, Mechanical Engineering, Machine Design, Manufacturing Computer Solutions, NAFEMS benchmark, Offshore Engineer, Scandinavian Oil-Gas Magazine, Public Works, The American Surveyor, POB, Professional Surveyor, AIA Practice Management, AECWeekly, The Zweig Letter, Computerworld, Managing Automation, Reuters and elsewhere.

 He presents and moderates on industry webcasts and at technology conferences, user group meetings and business development seminars worldwide.